Corporate Governance and Risk Management

-- examine the concept of corporate governance and the role of managers and directors in creating socially responsible organisations in a local and national context;
+- Examine the concept of corporate governance and the role of managers and directors in creating socially responsible organisations in a local and national context;

-- analyse and explain the role of corporate governance and risk management in responding to various stakeholders’ needs;
+- Analyse and appraise the role of corporate governance in risk management when responding to various stakeholders’ needs

-- analyse leadership and management processes in organisations with respect to governance and policy compliance taking into account their stewardship role of the organisations
+- Critically analyse leadership and management processes in organisations with respect to governance and policy compliance taking into account their stewardship role of the organisations

-- analyse the conceptual, contextual and ethical issues which bear upon corporate decision making with respect to corporate governance and risk management
+- Evaluate the conceptual, contextual and ethical issues which bear upon corporate decision making with respect to corporate governance and risk management

-- The history of corporate governance including failures and reform
+- The history of corporate governance including models and theories of governance

-- Effective board meetings and other governance processes
+- Board process, effective board meetings and other governance processes.

 - Enterprise risk management